-The rupee strengthened by 6 paise to 64.67 against the dollar at the forex market on Monday on fresh selling of the American currency by exporters and banks amid strength in domestic equities.
+The rupee firmed 6 paise at 63.85 against the dollar in opening trade on Friday, maintaining its upward trend for the fourth straight day on sustained selling of the US currency by exporters and banks amid a higher opening in the domestic equity market.

 The dollar slipped to a three-year low against a basket of currencies today.